ACE inhibitors. Reduce SVR. What does that

 It is the fact that here you have your longer

 TPR and it also decreases your preload.
 In

 in African Americans to decrease mortality.

-Spirinolactone, what are we doing here?
-The
+Spirinolactone, what do we do in here?

-is your class III and IV heart failure.
+Here is your class III and IV heart failure.
 What

 does that mean?
 Minimal exertion.
 Oh no,

 I am having symptoms for even symptoms at

 rest.
 "Hey doc, I can't even sleep on my bed.